Karen Best

 Career Summary

-As a mid-career Clinical Scientist with a unique breadth of experience in clinical midwifery, research management and academic skills, Dr Best has attracted more than $8.6 million as CI on Industry and NHMRC funded grants.
+As a mid-career researcher with a unique breadth of experience in clinical midwifery, clinical trial management and academic proficiency, Dr Best has attracted more than $8.6 million as CI on Industry and NHMRC funded grants.
 She completed her PhD in 2015, titled “The effect of prenatal omega-3 supplementation on childhood allergic disease at six years of age” and was awarded a Dean’s Commendation for Thesis Excellence.
 Her project involved the long-term allergic disease follow up of 668 children from a large RCT (2499 women) of prenatal omega-3 supplementation to reduce postnatal depression and improve infant neurodevelopment.
 These findings have been published in top-ranking discipline specific journals (Pediatrics and the American Journal of Clinical Nutrition).
 Both contributions received supportive editorials and have been cited in policy documents including; Guideline from the Australasian Society for Clinical Immunology and Allergy, the American Academy of Pediatrics and the European Allergy and Clinical Immunology Position Paper on the influence of dietary fatty acids on allergy.

-Dr Best has led several successful large-scale, clinical projects involving more than 17,000 participants from clinical and community settings, including a large national cardiovascular trial in a Primary Care setting as well as the largest trial of prenatal omega-3 supplementation for the prevention of preterm birth (ORIP Trial).
+Dr Best has led several successful large-scale, clinical projects involving more than 20,000 participants from clinical and community settings, including a large national cardiovascular trial in a Primary Care setting as well as the largest trial of prenatal omega-3 supplementation for the prevention of preterm birth (ORIP Trial).
 Further analysis of ORIP Trial results identified which women will benefit from omega-3 supplementation to prevent preterm birth.
 This work generated new knowledge and has been integrated into routine practice in South Australia.
 Dr Best is currently supported by an MRFF Maternal Healthy Lifestyles grant to facilitate implementation of this strategy into routine clinical practice to prevent preterm birth.
 She is also leading a landmark national pregnancy trial to investigate the effects of prenatal iodine on infant development.
 Using a novel decentralised trial design, results will inform health policy, clinicians, and consumers.

 Professional Activities